 While waiting for rudder bits to turn up, we went out for an evening paddle round Eilean Mullagrach.
 It was pretty calm but at no point did I think, ‘Darn, I wish I had a rudder’.
 When it came to turning corners we just paddled hard or dragged a blade and round we came.
 But the Seawave rudder project carries on like a supertanker with a jammed… rudder, if for no other reason than it’s fun to experiment and a rudder can also work as an articulated skeg when locked out – something I may look into when it’s all done.

 Ironing out the flaws with the prototype added up to attaching it more securely at the back and making the pedal board out of something more responsive and durable.
-By coincidence, all these components can be sawn from a single piece of 450 x 300 x 12mm LDPE chopping board (left) which costs from £8 on eBay in a range of colours.
+By coincidence, all these components can be sawn from a single piece of 450 x 300 x 12mm LDPE chopping board (above) which costs from £8 on eBay in a range of colours.
 This is 50% thicker than the smaller board I used on the prototype plate so doesn’t need doubling up and gluing to make it rigid.